Country Report for Albania

 Alternative care settings

-Corporal punishment is unlawful in alternative care settings under article 21 of the Law on the Protection of the Rights of the Child 2010 (see under “Home”).
+Corporal punishment is unlawful in alternative care settings under article 23.4 of the Law No. 18/2017 on the Rights and Protection of the Child (see under “Home”).

-Corporal punishment is unlawful in early childhood care and in day care for older children under article 21 of the Law on the Protection of the Rights of the Child 2010 (see under “Home”).
+Corporal punishment is unlawful in early childhood care and in day care for older children under article 23.4 of the Law No. 18/2017 on the Rights and Protection of the Child (see under “Home”).

 Corporal punishment is explicitly prohibited in schools in article 36(2) of the Fundamental Normative Provision, based on Law No. 7952 “For the Pre-University Educational System” 1995, which states: “The individuality and human dignity of the pre-school child and pupil is respected.
 It is protected from physical and psychological violence, discrimination and isolation.
 In kindergarten and schools, it is categorically prohibited to have children made subject to corporal punishment or hazing.”
-Article 21 of the Law on the Protection of the Rights of the Child 2010 also applies (see under “Home”).
+Article 23.4 of the Law No. 18/2017 on the Rights and Protection of the Child also applies (see under “Home”).

 Sentence for crime

 Corporal punishment is unlawful as a sentence for crime.
 It is not a permitted punishment under the Criminal Code.
 Article 25 of the Constitution states: “No one may be subjected to cruel, inhuman or degrading torture or punishment.”
-There is a similar provision in the Criminal Procedure Code 1995 and the Law on the Protection of the Rights of the Child 2010 (art.
-26).
+There is a similar provision in the Criminal Procedure Code 1995.

 21 July 2014, A/HRC/27/4/Add.1, Report of the working group: Addendum, para.
 26